microsoft/Server-Info/README.md

 # Server Info

-This application exposes Server and Client informations, resulted of a list from Environment.GetEnvironmentVariables method of dotnet.
+This application exposes Server and Client details and informations available in code (dotnet).

+Usefull to IT Admins to know details of environment, mainly in diferent contexts, such as contaniner environment.

-Usefull in development time to know environment virables and other informations.
+Usefull to developers in development time to know the environment virables and other informations about destination environment.

 Not recommended to leave on production environments with public access.